chengzh1/DevContainer/README.md

 # DevContainer
-React component to hide/disable sub component in production environment
+React component to hide sub component in production environment